 Dirt Cheap Garden Ideas

 Not everyone can afford a bath size water garden kit, but what about using an old tub that was cast off from a remodeling project?
 What about old teacups turned into bird feeders?
 Or signs made out of old lumber, or the newest trend… making stuff out of wooden pallets?
+What other moneysaving garden tips can you think up?

 In the following sections: learn how to save money in the garden.